4-Patch Quilting with Charm Squares

 To make a 4-patch quilt block, simply sew four equally sized squares together in two rows of two blocks.
 Then sew multiple blocks by rows to assemble your quilt top.
 Here is an Quick & Easy 4-patch Charm Square Quilt pattern that is a great first quilt for beginners.

-The quilts pictured above are 4-patch blocks, but are made differently.
+Made using my Confetti Quilt Pattern, the quilts pictured above are 4-patch blocks made differently than you might think.
 First you make a 9-patch block which is nine fabric squares sewn into three rows of three blocks each.
 Then the finished 9-patch block is cut in half both directions.
 Once cut there are four squares ready to create a new 4-patch block.
 This is called a disappearing 9-patch quilt block.

 What makes this such a fun quilt design is choosing your fabric and deciding on a layout.
 A simple change in fabric selection will create a totally different look.
 Compare the fabric layout in the three quilts pictured together.
 It’s hard to believe they are the same quilt block pattern.